chetangowdaa07/CAD-/README.md

-I have uploaded my CAD Models,
+I have uploaded All the STEP Files,
 All the parts and assemblies are done in SolidEge